 In partnership with the Ministry of Health, PCAU conducts periodic and on-schedule visits to districts for mentorship and support supervisor for the Palliative Care providers.
 The visits held jointly with the Ministry of Health are intended to address the knowledge, skills, and attitude needs for continued quality improvement of palliative care services.

 One of the core activities of PCAU is to support and coordinate the Morphine Supply Chain in Uganda to ensure that Oral Liquid Morphine is available and accessible to Palliative Care Patients in need across the Country.
 PCAU is the secretariat for the Morphine partners meetings chaired by the Ministry of health.
 The meetings discuss the gaps and successes related to how access to oral morphine can be expanded at lower-level health facilities including district hospitals.
 The partners in the supply chain are the Ministry of Health (MoH), National Medical Stores (NMS), Joint Medical Stores (JMS), Hospice Africa Uganda (HAU), National Drug Authority (NDA), Mulago National Referral Hospital, Uganda Cancer Institute (UCI).
 Each of the Mentioned partners plays a Unique Role in the Morphine supply.

-Other Government Ministries, Departments and Agencies Apart from the Ministry of Health, PCAU works with all other line Ministries enhance palliative care work.
-PCAU is working with the Ministry of Education to introduce Palliative Care at all higher institutions of Learning.
-PCAU also works with line ministries of Gender and Labour and Social development, Ministry of Public Service and Finance.
+Other Government Ministries, Departments, and Agencies Apart from the Ministry of Health, PCAU works with all other line Ministries to enhance palliative care work.
+PCAU is working with the Ministry of Education to introduce Palliative Care at all higher institutions of learning.
+PCAU also works with line ministries of Gender and Labour and Social Development, Ministry of Public Service and Finance.
 PCAU also works closely with government departments and agencies like the National Drug Authority, Uganda Human Rights Commission, Uganda Police and others.